NeilMaurya/ETL-project/README.md

 ### 🚀 Usage

+API Key
-API KeyGrab your free Alpha Vantage API key from Alpha Vantage.
+Grab your free Alpha Vantage API key from Alpha Vantage.
 Replace the apikey value (XO6PY6AABZ9SDAXI) in my_project_etl.ipynb with yours.

 Run the Notebook
 Open my_project_etl.ipynb in Jupyter Notebook or a similar environment.
 Run cells in order to: